 “We heard it too,” came several other voices from the thick shrubs.
 Five former legendary leaders of the dinosaur world stepped out onto the path.
 There was the Carterpeanutshells, the Bushfortyone, the Bushfortythree, the Clinton Duckbill and the Obamarus.

 The T-Rump scoffed at them.

-“I’m doubing, no, tripling down because losing is for … losers.
-I’ll be sending out a fresh flock of trollertweeties within the hour.
+“I’m doubling, no, tripling down because losing is for … losers.
+I’ll be sending out a fresh flock of Trollertweeties within the hour.
 Lies, fake news, lies, fake news.
 You know the drill.”

 But no one was listening.
 The five former leaders had filed down the path into the benefit, leaving the Sanjuanmayaurus and the T-Rump looking after them.

 “Hey!” the T-Rump hollered.
 “I should be in there.”